-- A. The election to develop property as a Conservation Residential Subdivision is voluntary and provided to developers as an alternative to development of property as a Conventional Subdivision pursuant to other applicable provisions of this Title.
-Residential subdivisions in Nibley City which result in the creation of more than two (2) previously unrecorded parcels shall develop as conservation subdivisions.
+A. Residential subdivisions in the R-2 and R-2A zones in Nibley City which result in the creation of more than two (2) previously unrecorded parcels shall develop as conservation subdivisions, if the gross acreage of the property, prior to subdividing, is at least five (5) acres.
 The intent of this Chapter and the Conservation Residential Subdivision options is to encourage the creation and development of flexibly-designed open space subdivisions.
-Conservation Residential Subdivisions may be developed within applicable all residential zones of the City.
-Conservation Residential Subdivisions shall be developed in accordance with and subject to the development standards, conditions, procedures and regulations of this Chapter and with all other applicable subdivision ordinances and zoning regulations of the City which are not otherwise in conflict with the provisions of this Chapter. - B. In cases of conflict with other Nibley City ordinances, this shall be the prevailing ordinance.
+Conservation Residential Subdivisions may be developed within applicable residential zones of the City.
+Conservation Residential Subdivisions shall be developed in accordance with and subject to the development standards, conditions, procedures and regulations of this Chapter and with all other applicable subdivision ordinances and zoning regulations of the City which are not otherwise in conflict with the provisions of this Chapter.

-- 10-2010-18-3 Definitions.
+- B. In the R-E, R-1 and R-1A zones in Nibley City, developers may elect to develop the conservation residential subdivision if the gross acreage of the property, prior to subdividing, is at least five (5) acres. - C. In cases of conflict with other Nibley City ordinances, this shall be the prevailing ordinance. - 10-18-3 Definitions.
 For purposes of this Chapter, the following words shall have the meanings set forth herein: - A. Conservation Land.
 Conservation land means land containing unique, historic, cultural, archeological, natural or other significant features, including, but not limited to, meadows, grasslands, tree stands, streams, stream corridors, flood walls, berms, watercourses, farmland, wildlife corridors and/or habitat, historic buildings and/or sites, archeological sites, and open space. - B. Constrained and Sensitive Land.
 Constrained and sensitive land means land which is generally unbuildable and which contains constrained and sensitive features including, but not limited to, wetlands, floodplains, steep slopes, faults and other geologically or environmentally sensitive features.

-10-2010-18-4 Development Options
+10-18-4 Development Options

-- A. All areas in Nibley City zoned R-1 or R-2 residentially zoned areas, both current and those areas that may be annexed in the future, have the option of a conservation residential subdivision.
-The intent of the conservation residential subdivision is to encourage the preservation of usable open space, thus helping to maintain the rural character of Nibley City.
-The City will provide density bonuses to developers who elect to have this type of subdivision, thus increasing the number of lots for development as outlined in this ordinance, and as an incentive for preservation of an increased amount of open space.
+- A. The intent of the conservation residential subdivision is to encourage the preservation of usable open space, thus helping to maintain the rural character of Nibley City.
+The City will provide density bonuses to developers as outlined in this ordinance, and as an incentive for preservation of an increased amount of open space.
+Density bonuses shall be calculated in accordance with the provisions outlined in this chapter. - B. Developers desiring to develop property as a Conservation Residential Subdivision are subject to the development standards, conditions, procedures and regulations of this Chapter.